 After an intense headache cost tennis star Serena Williams a tournament match, she learned her pain was related to her menstrual cycle.
-"I'd never heard of [menstrual migraines] before," she says.
+"I'd never heard of [menstrual migraine headaches] before," she says.
 "All this time, I thought it was a regular migraine."
-About 60% of women with migraines say it gets worse during their periods, and hormones may be to blame.
+About 60% of women with migraine headaches say it gets worse during their periods, and hormones may be to blame.
 Your doctor may suggest medicines to even out your hormone levels.

-Mostly women get migraines, but about 6% of men get them too.
+Women are more likely to get migraine headaches, but about 6% of men get them too.
 Actor and director Ben Affleck is among those who have been slowed down by migraine pain.
 While directing Gone, Baby, Gone in 2006, he had a migraine so bad it sent him to the hospital.
 "I just kept on going and going and hardly slept," Affleck says.
 A regular sleep schedule helps prevent migraines.
 Go to bed and get up at the same time every day, even on weekends.

 Childhood trips to Disneyland usually bring on smiles.
 For actress Lisa Kudrow, "A day of excitement and eating would always end in a horrible headache," she says.
 Kudrow's father and siblings were also familiar with migraine pain.
-Migraines run in families.
-Children have a 50%-75% chance of having migraines if their parents do, and a 75% chance if both parents are affected.
-Knowing your family history of migraines may help your doctor know how to treat you.
+Migraine is a condition that runs in families.
+Children have about a 50% chance of having migraines if one of their parents do, and a 75% chance if both parents are affected.
+Knowing your family history of migraine headaches may help your doctor know how to treat you.

 Actress Marcia Cross seemed unstoppable as perfectionist Bree Van de Kamp on the TV show Desperate Housewives.
-Off camera, she struggles with migraines.
+Off camera, she struggles with migraine headaches.
 "Having a migraine and trying to work was impossible for me," she says.
 "I became nauseous and my vision was affected."
 Cross has been a spokeswoman for a triptan migraine medicine.
 Triptans reduce migraine pain and nausea by stimulating serotonin which in turn eases inflammation and narrows blood vessels.

-In 2008, singer Janet Jackson canceled a string of concerts after suffering from vestibular migraines.
+In 2008, singer Janet Jackson canceled a string of concerts after suffering from vestibular migraine headaches.
 This type of migraine gives you vertigo -- a feeling like the room is spinning.
 Bright lights and loud sounds may also bother you.
-About 30% of people with migraines also feel dizziness or vertigo.
-Vestibular migraines are treated like other migraines, with medicines and by avoiding headache triggers.
+Up to 50% of people with migraine headaches also sometimes feel dizziness or vertigo.
+Vestibular migraine headaches are treated like other migraines, with medicines and by avoiding headache triggers.

 Actress and singer Kristin Chenoweth nursed a migraine after winning an Emmy in 2009.
-Then her doctor suggested Botox.
+Then her doctor suggested botulinum toxin.
 "I haven't had a full-blown headache since," she says.
-Botox is approved for people who have 15 or more migraines a month, but it may not completely cure you.
+This treatment is approved for people who have 15 or more migraine headaches a month, but it may not completely cure you.
 Studies do show that people who've had the treatment have up to half as many headaches.

-When Grammy winner Carly Simon crooned, "I haven't got time for the pain," she wasn't referring to migraines.
+When Grammy winner Carly Simon crooned, "I haven't got time for the pain," she wasn't referring to migraine headaches.
 But she could have been.
 Simon has made a lot of lifestyle changes to prevent headaches.
 "I don't smoke, I sleep for eight hours, and coffee is not a part of my life," Simon says.
 She also avoids alcohol, a common trigger for some people.
-Red wine, in particular, seems to set off migraines.
+Red wine, in particular, seems to set off migraine headaches.

-To fend off migraines while working under bright lights, model Elle Macpherson prefers an overall health approach.
+To fend off migraine headaches while working under bright lights, model Elle Macpherson prefers an overall health approach.
 "I have acupuncture regularly," she says.
-A 2009 review of 22 acupuncture studies found that people who used it as well as medicine had fewer headaches.
-Others who used it instead of medicine got more relief from migraines than those who used medicine.
-Acupuncture may improve mood and sleep and reduce triggers like anxiety.
+A 2017 study published in The Journal of the American Medical Association showed that acupuncture “significantly reduced” how often people who have migraines without auras had attacks.
+Acupuncture may improve mood and sleep and lessen triggers like anxiety.

 Basketball legend Kareem Abdul-Jabbar blames stress for his recurring head pain.
-Stress can cause muscles in the neck and scalp to contract, leading to tension headaches and migraines.
+Stress can cause muscles in the neck and scalp to contract, leading to tension-type and migraine headaches.
 Since his first migraine at age 14, Abdul-Jabbar has used a variety of stress relievers, including yoga, acupuncture, massage, and biofeedback.
 "You can't eliminate stress, but what I've finally been able to do is learn how to manage it," he says.

-Congresswoman Michele Bachmann addressed her migraines while she was on the presidential campaign trail in 2011.
-She said the migraines were "easily manageable with medication," and that they don't keep her from doing her job.
-Many people with migraines eventually get one on the job.
-It's important to follow your doctor's advice to help prevent and treat your migraines.
+Congresswoman Michele Bachmann addressed her migraine headaches while she was on the presidential campaign trail in 2011.
+She said the headaches were "easily manageable with medication," and that they don't keep her from doing her job.
+Many people with migraine headaches eventually get one on the job.
+It's important to follow your doctor's advice to help prevent and treat your migraine headaches.